 - Failing to detect issues with the umbilical cord

-Contact Our Experienced Cerebral Palsy Lawyers
+Contact Our Experienced Cerebral Palsy Lawyers in Fort Lauderdale Today

 Our team at the Schlesinger Law Offices, P.A. has the resources to investigate the circumstances that led to your child’s injury.
 We are known for our meticulous case preparation and aggressive advocacy.
 Trust us with your case.
 We can review your cerebral palsy case for free during your initial consultation.